 About Prestage Occupational Therapy

 Prestage Occupational Therapy started in 2016, with occupational therapist Rhianna starting a group program which ran on Saturdays.
 Since then, services have expanded to include both individual and group therapy sessions, individual assessments, and on-site services (home, school, or day care).
-We provide quality, family-centred occupational therapy services for children aged 0 to 18, and person-centred services for adults with disabilities or requiring cognitive rehabilitation.
+We provide quality, family-centred occupational therapy services for children aged 0 to 18, and person-centred services for adults.

 We have recently moved into our own building, 20a Lockyer Ave.